NBA playoff picture: Matchups, seedings, standings

 Western Conference

-Golden State, San Antonio and Houston have clinched playoff spots and home court in the first round.
-Utah, LA, Oklahoma City and Memphis have clinched playoff spots.
+Golden State has clinched home-court advantage throughout the playoffs.
+San Antonio and Houston have clinched playoff spots and home court in the first round.
+Utah, Los Angeles, Oklahoma City and Memphis have clinched playoff spots.

 View the full standings here.